autowarefoundation/autoware.universe/perception/autoware_image_projection_based_fusion/README.md

 The collector will attempt to fuse the collected 3D and 2D data either:

-- When both point cloud and RoI data are available, or
+- When both Msg3d and RoI data are available, or
 - When the timer expires.

-If no point cloud data is received before the timer expires, the collector will discard the data without performing fusion.
+If no Msg3d is received before the timer expires, the collector will discard the data without performing fusion.

 ### Step 3: Fusion Process